Friday, March 13, 2026

 China accounts for more than 80% of Iran's oil exports.
 Any reduction in that trade would mean lower oil revenue for Iran.

-U.S. and Iranian diplomats held nuclear talks through Omani mediators last week in an effort to revive diplomacy, after the U.S. president positioned a naval flotilla in the region as the American military prepares for the possibility of sustained, weeks-long operations against Iran.
+U.S. and Iranian diplomats held talks on Iran's nuclear programme through Omani mediators last week in an effort to revive diplomacy, after the U.S. president positioned a naval flotilla in the region as the American military prepares for the possibility of sustained, weeks-long operations against Iran.

-(Reporting by Lisa Baertlein in Los Angeles; Editing by Sergio Non and Diane Craft)
+(Reporting by Lisa Baertlein in Los Angeles; additional reporting by Che Pan and Ryan Woo in Beijing; Editing by Sergio Non and Diane Craft)

 tagreuters.com2026binary_LYNXMPEM1D0GC-VIEWIMAGE